mcellteam/mcell/libmcell/documentation/generated/geometry.rst

   | when LeafSurfaceRegion, then it is of class SurfaceRegion.

 * | **left_node**: Region = None
-  | Internal, when node_type is not Leaf, this is the left operand
+  | Internal, do not use.
+When node_type is not Leaf, this is the left operand

 * | **right_node**: Region = None
-  | Internal, when node_type is not Leaf, this is the right operand
+  | Internal, do not use.
+When node_type is not Leaf, this is the right operand

 Methods: